 Oil & Gas is a major industry that we serve, including through our Sensia joint venture.
 When adverse Oil & Gas industry events arise, companies may reduce their levels of spending, which could result in decreased demand for our hardware and software products, solutions, and services.
-Demand for our hardware and software products, solutions, and services is sensitive to industry volatility A team of senior executives prioritizes identified risks and assigns an executive to address each major identified risk area and lead action plans to manage risks.
-Our Board of Directors provides oversight of the ERM process and reviews significant identified risks.
-The Audit Committee of the Board of Directors also reviews significant financial risk exposures, and the steps management has taken to monitor and manage them.
-Our other Board committees also play a role in risk management, as set forth in their respective charters.
+Demand for our hardware and software products, solutions, and services is sensitive to industry volatility and risks including those related to commodity prices, supply and demand dynamics, production costs, geological and political activities, and environmental regulations including those intended to reduce the impact of climate change.